For financial services firms, intellectual and human capital are key assets requiring specialist advice.

 The competition for talent is fierce and the regulatory terrain can be perilous, each of which get more challenging by the day as the industry becomes ever more global.
 Trusted and strategic advice is required to deal with team moves, design competitive incentive schemes, implement robust partnership structures, or help to ensure firms and individuals don’t fall foul of the rules when it comes to conduct or pay.

 We are renowned for advising major institutions and niche boutiques across investment and retail banking, hedge funds, private equity, asset management and insurance – and the senior executives who lead them.
 When disputes arise, we are effective at resolving them, bringing to bear extensive expertise in arbitration as well as experience in some of the most complex pieces of High Court litigation in this area.
-Our clients also draw upon our cross-border capabilities through the Ius Laboris network, advising on their global policy frameworks and talent mobility strategies.
+Our clients also draw upon our cross-border capabilities through the Ius Laboris network, advising on their global employment policy frameworks and talent mobility strategies.

-Will you pass the red face test?
-Naming and shaming of late payers arrives in April 201702 February 2017
+Will you pass the red face test? - Naming and shaming of late payers has now arrived10 May 2017

-From 6 April this year, it is expected that all large UK companies (and limited liability partnerships) will come under a new regime which requires them to publish, on a Government website, detailed reports on their supplier payment policies and practices.
-The proposed Regulations are designed to create public transparency of large businesses’ payment policies and practices, primarily for the benefit of small and medium-sized suppliers.
+From 6 April this year, all large UK companies (and limited liability partnerships) are now subject to a new regime which requires them to publish, on a Government website, detailed reports on their supplier payment policies and practices.
+The Regulations are designed to create public transparency of large businesses’ payment policies and practices, primarily for the benefit of small and medium-sized suppliers.

 Brexit - Some thoughts on the impact on financial services05 August 2016